dca2943/IOD-2025-03-10-se/Project3/Next_Data/README.md

 config/db.js: MongoDB connection setup.
 Connects Node.js app to MongoDB using Mongoose.
 Reads the database URI from environment variables.
 Exports a function to initialize the DB connection.

-controllers/:functions that handles the incoming requests, interacts with the database, and sends back responses. controllers/destinationController.js: Handles CRUD operations logic for destinations.
+controllers/:functions that handles the incoming requests, interacts with the database, and sends back responses. controllers/itineraryController.js: Handles CRUD operations logic for destinations itineraries.
 Each function corresponds to an endpoint (ex: createDestination handles adding a new destination).

-models/: Defines structure of Destination data stored in MongoDB using Mongoose schemas. models/Destination.js: Defines the schema for a Destination doc, including city, country, landmarks, and cost.
+models/: Defines structure of Destination itineraries data stored in MongoDB using Mongoose schemas. models/itinerary.js: Defines the schema for a Destination itinerary doc, including city, country, landmarks, and cost.
 This schema ensures data consistency and validation in the database.

-routes/: Defines Express routes & Maps HTTP requests (GET, POST, PUT, DELETE) to controller functions.

-routes/destinationRoutes.js: Sets up the API endpoints for destinations (ex:/api/destinations/, /api/destinations/:id).Calling the appropriate controller function based on the HTTP method and path.
+routes/: Defines Express routes & Maps HTTP requests (GET, POST, PUT, DELETE) to controller functions. routes/itineraryRoutes.js: Sets up the API endpoints for destinations (ex:/api/itinerary/, /api/itinerary/:id).Calling the appropriate controller function based on the HTTP method and path.

 .env: Keeps sensitive info. out of the source code, stores environment-specific variables, such as the server port PORT=3001 and database connection URI localhost:27017/backendDB

 server.js: Application entry point to setup server, connect DB, mount routes, run app (Contains a simple root route (/))

 package.json:List dependencies, packages like express, mongoose, dotenv, and scripts.

+Project 2 folder: Next Website React FRONTEND
+Next Website/src/Components/Itineraries/Itineraries.jsx

+Summary:
+I would love to add weather info. to each destination.
+Expand itineraries with variety of options for destinations, hotels, restaurants, activities, top-rated attractions and activities, transportation options.
+Reaction (LIKE/DISLIKE button) to each itinerary.
+Community page: for other users to post their comments, personalized itinerary, pictures.